 Medicaid

-If your mom has a low income and limited assets she may qualify for Medicaid, which is a federal-state program that provides healthcare benefits to those in such situations.
+If your mom’s income is on the lower end and she doesn’t have many assets, she might qualify for Medicaid.
+This is a joint federal-state program that offers healthcare benefits to folks in her situation.

 Medicare

-People over age 65 usually qualify for government-sponsored insurance through medicare, depending on their work history contributions into the system.
+If your mom is over 65, she’ll likely qualify for government-sponsored insurance through Medicare, depending on her work history and contributions to the system.

 Conclusion